-Planning for retirement at 55: start with what you know
+Planning for retirement at 55 or 57: start with what you know

 Although you can’t predict the future, there are some things you can estimate now with reasonable certainty.
 Start by asking yourself the following questions:

 How much retirement income will I need?

 A popular way to estimate this figure is the ’70 per cent rule’, which states you will need 70 per cent of your working income to maintain the lifestyle you want in retirement.
 So if you retire on a salary of £50,000 you would be looking at achieving an income of around £35,000.

 For some people 70 per cent may be generous and they would be comfortable living on less.
 Conversely, others may struggle.